witseie-elen4010/2023-group-lab-004/Documentation/Scrum3/sprint3_restrospective.md

 ### Sprint 3 retrospective

-A meeting with the group members of Calendr. on the 11/05/2023
+A meeting with the group members of Calendr. on the 16/05/2023

 In sprint 3, 7 developer level stories were completed.
-Sprint velocity:

 What went well?